gemadarc/gemadarc.github.io/collaboration/_posts/2018-07-08-second-collaboration-meeting.md

 - select "single entry" in the form

 # Hotel
 We are going to stay in a [hotel](http://www.xcqhhotel.com/) by the beautify [Qionghai Lake](https://www.tripadvisor.com/Attraction_Review-g776958-d1372939-Reviews-Qionghai_Lake-Xichang_Sichuan.html).
 You don't have to book the room by yourself as long as you register the conference.
+The address is: No. 115 Binghai Zhong Lu, Xichang, Liangshan, Sichuan, Email: qhbg@vip.163.com, Tel: 0834-3953170.

 # Flight information